Dwin17/bento/README.md

     - After a few seconds, the Pro Micro should go into bootloader mode and automatically flash the firmware
     - If this is not the case, repeat the previous steps.
 It may be helpful to unplug/replug the Bento and exit/reopen QMK Toolbox.
 Caution: It may take several tries to work         due to the finicky nature of Pro Micro clones.
    - If it states that *Access is Denied* please try the method stated in the previous bullet point.
 Again, it may take several tries to work.

+* *The RGB lights aren't working*
+  - Ensure that you have not turned it off on accident via a keypress.
+  - Make sure the Pro Micro is fully inserted by taking off the bottom plate and pushing the Pro Micro into the PCB.
+  - The wiring for the lights may be damaged.
+Please contact me for further help.
 ________________________________________________________________________________________________________________________________________________________________

 **NOTE:** If you have received a built Bento Macropad from me, it will be flashed with this layout by default: